content-development-2022/Java-FSD-Angular-SQL-AWS-V1.0/css/2-css-box-model.md

 **The total width of an element should be calculated like this:**

--   Total element width = width + left padding + right padding + left border + right border + left margin + right margin.
+-   Total element width = width + left padding + right padding + left border + right border + left margin + right margin

 **The total height of an element should be calculated like this:**